Between Two Worlds: The Photography of Lee Marmon

 Lee Marmon, White Man’s Moccasins, 1954, gelatin silver print, Albuquerque Museum, gift of Cate Stetson, PC2021.72.28.

-Albuquerque Museum proudly presents Between Two Worlds: The Photography of Lee Marmon on view from July 30, 2022 to January 15, 2023.
-The exhibition celebrates Marmon’s well-known photography that challenges the way people view Native Americans.
-Included in the exhibit are works like White Man’s Moccasins, which features ‘Old Man Jeff’ (Jeff Sousea) wearing Converse high-top shoes and holding the cigar Marmon gave him.
+Albuquerque Museum proudly presented Between Two Worlds: The Photography of Lee Marmon.
+The exhibition celebrated Marmon’s well-known photography that challenges the way people view Native Americans.
+Included in the exhibit were works like White Man’s Moccasins, which features ‘Old Man Jeff’ (Jeff Sousea) wearing Converse high-top shoes and holding the cigar Marmon gave him.
 Marmon’s photographs, documenting elders, Indigenous customs, and nature from Laguna Pueblo, disrupt the typical portrayals of Indigenous peoples and shine a light on a community that historically has been romanticized.
-Also on display are some of the images he produced as a professional photographer in California allowing the visitor to explore the two worlds Marmon straddled.
+Also on display were some of the images he produced as a professional photographer in California allowing the visitor to explore the two worlds Marmon straddled.

 Lee Marmon’s passion for photography began with the world around him and this continued throughout his career.
 Marmon photographed moments and places inaccessible to anyone outside the Indigenous community.
 He also had direct access and relationships with the people he photographed, allowing him to develop a connection in his work.
 Situated between Indigenous and western cultures, Marmon had access to both.